oecd-nea/Nosy.jl/README.md

   * maintain a minimal number of model archetypes
   * refine components using as many behaviors and joint flows as required

+### Components, nodes and snapshots
+The `Component`s are the moving parts of the system.
+Components emit or consume flows, and can have a level. `Component`s are generated ad hoc, from the combination of one model archetype plus any number of behaviors and joint flows defined below.
+The `Node`s are the passive parts of the system.
+Nodes are where energy or mass balances are performed.
+By default, at each hour, the sum of the input flows of a node is equal to the sum of the output flows of a node.
+Nodes and components must be connected together.
+A component is only connected to nodes, and nodes are only connected to components.
+The `Snapshot` is the system in which all components and nodes live, and is generally optimized by Nosy.

 ### Model archetypes

-The list of available model archetype is:
+Nosy has a small list of model archetypes that define the most basic functions of the component.
+Model archetype are:
   * `DispatchableSource`: flexibly generates an output flow (ex: gas plant)
-  * `IntermittentSource`: generates an output flow following an exogenous pattern (ex: wind turbine)
+  * `ProfileSource`: generates an output flow following an exogenous profile (ex: wind turbine)
   * `Demand`: consumes an input flow following an exogenous pattern (ex: final consumption)
   * `BasicSink`: flexibly consumes an input flow (ex: flexible consumption)
   * `BasicConverter`: converts an input flow into an output flow (ex: hydrogen turbine with model of hydrogen input flow)